Colorado Personal Injury Laws

 If you encounter an aggressive driver the Lamber Goodnow Denver law team encourages you may report them to Colorado’s State Patrol (CSP) by calling a special aggressive driver line once you are in a safe location.
 The number is Star CSP (*277).
 When you call you should try and have the following information: a description of the vehicle, the location and direction in which the vehicle is travelling, license plate number, a description of the driver and the aggressive behavior being exhibited.
 The information that is provided will be entered into Colorado’s aggressive driver database and after three complaints against the registered vehicle the registered owner is sent a warning letter.
 If additional complaints are received a uniformed CSP officer will make contact with the owner and take appropriate enforcement action.

-If you are a victim of a reckless driving accident in Colorado, you need a personal injury attorney by your side that understands how dangerous aggressive driving can be.
+If you are a victim of a reckless driving accident in Colorado, you need a Denver personal injury lawyer by your side that understands how dangerous aggressive driving can be.
 The lawyers on the Lamber Goodnow Denver injury law team and those at our partner firms are highly qualified in identifying the factors that contribute to aggressive driving and can work with you to build a case for your financial compensation.
 For a free consultation please contact us.
 We work on a contingency fee basis, which means that we are not paid unless we secure a financial award in your case.

 In total, the number of personal injuries and fatalities in Colorado alone expose insurance companies to potentially billions of dollars in claims a year.
 Therefore, insurance companies have become excellent at negotiating and persuading victims that cooperating with them will be in their best interest.
 However, insurance companies make their money by taking in as much in premiums as possible and trying to pay minimal amounts in claims.
 Many will tell victims that if they hire an attorney they will receive less money, however, a study by the Insurance Research Council found that accident victims received 40 percent more money when represented by an attorney.
-The Lamber Goodnow Denver personal injury law team has aggressively negotiated with hundreds of insurance companies to obtain just compensation for their clients.
+The Lamber Goodnow Denver personal injury lawyers have aggressively negotiated with hundreds of insurance companies to obtain just compensation for their clients.

 Colorado use to be a “no fault” insurance state, which means if you were involved in a personal injury accident your insurance would pay for your medical care, no matter who was responsible.
 However, in 2003 no fault was repealed and Colorado converted to a tort system.
 This means that if you are involved in an accident you must prove that you are not at fault in order to collect damages from the at-fault individual’s insurance company.